yaritaft/microservices_flask_challenge_bkr/README.md

 You have to build a microservice that exposes a REST api with two different tables, users and states.
-Both tables should be open to creation, deletion, o update.
-Every request must only accept this Content-type: application/json.
+Both tables should be open to creation, deletion, or update.
+Every request must only accept this `Content-type: application/json`.

 ### Features
 - [] Create `users` and `states` tables.
-- [] Import data from csv file called `stats.csv` and load in `states` table.
+- [] Import data from csv file called `stats.csv` and load it in `states` table.
 - [] CRUD REST API to interface with `users` table.
 - [] CRUD REST API to interface with `states` table.